Fire services

 Credit cards may not be accepted in Syria.
 You may not be able to access your money via ATMs.

-Travel within Syria is dangerous.
+Travel within some parts of Syria can be particularly dangerous.

 If you're in Syria despite our advice, consider the security environment before travelling within the country.
 See Safety